DynareJulia/SolveIPlusOrMinusAkronB.jl/README.md

 # SolveIPlusOrMinusAkronB.jl

+THIS PACKAGE HAS BEEN RENAMED GeneralizedSylvesterSolver.jl

-[WORK IN PROGRESS] This Julia package solves
+This Julia package solves
 ```
 a x + b x (c ⊗ c ⊗ ... ⊗ c) = d
 ```